 Diet

-The oxpecker diet consists mainly of ticks, mites. tick and insect larvae, and other parasites found on the skin of their preferred host animals.
+The oxpecker diet consists mainly of ticks, mites, tick and insect larvae, and other parasites found on the skin of their preferred host animals.
 They can eat hundreds or even thousands of parasites each day.
 Sometimes they will also catch flying insects on the wing.

-Research indicates that oxpeckers not only eat parasites, they also eat the blood of their host animals.
+Research indicates that oxpeckers not only eat parasites, but they also eat the blood of their host animals.
 When researchers studied the relationship between domestic cattle and oxpeckers in Zimbabwe, they found that there was no significant difference in the number of ticks on the cattle regardless of the presence of the birds.
 However, the cattle with the birds present had significantly more wounds, and their wounds took much longer to heal than the cattle with no oxpeckers.
-Researchers observes the birds pecking at wounds even pecking at tick attachment sites without actually removing the ticks.
+Researchers observed the birds pecking at wounds, even pecking at tick attachment sites without actually removing the ticks.

 In addition to blood, oxpeckers also eat dead skin, earwax, mucus, and other secretions from their hosts.